Stuycs-K/final-project-4-shauj-dubovskiyk/README.md

 # Elliptic Curve Diffie-Hellman(ECDH) Encryption
 #### By Jefford Shau & Kosta Dubovskiy

+What we've done in this project is create a high-level introduction to Elliptic Curve Encryption(ECC), the key exchange protocol from Elliptic Curve Diffie-Hellman(ECDH), and an overview of the mathematical foundations of this type of encryption.
+We've also sourced a succinct python tool for generating encryption key pairs.

+Here's an overview of the inforamtion we've compiled in our PRESENTATION.md

 ## Introduction
  - Introduction to ECDH (Elliptic Curve Diffie-Hellman cryptography) and its significance in modern cryptography
 ## Fundamentals of ECC Encryption